Password-protect a Keynote presentation on iPad

 You can assign a password to a presentation so that only those who know the password can open the presentation.
 Passwords can consist of almost any combination of numerals, capital or lowercase letters, and special keyboard characters.

 A presentation can have only one password.
 If you change an existing password when you share a presentation with others, the new password replaces the original.
-If you add a password after you share a presentation, be sure to notify participants.
+If you add a password after you share a presentation, make sure you notify participants.

 If your iPad has Face ID (the face detection feature) or Touch ID (the fingerprint detection feature), you can use it to open password-protected presentations.
 For information on setting up Face ID or Touch ID, see the user guide for your device.

 Tap , tap Set Password, enter the requested information, then tap Done.

 Note: Adding a password to a presentation encrypts the file.

 With the presentation open, do one of the following: